score-spec/docs/content/en/docs/get started/included/install-score-humanitec-curl-mac.md

 ### Step 3.
 Clean up the tar file

+Clean up any unwanted files.

 ```bash
 rm score-humanitec.tgz README.md LICENSE
 ```

-# Step 4.
+### Step 4.
 Move the binary to PATH

 Move the score-humanitec binary to a file location on your system `PATH`.